New Hanover County, North Carolina

 New Hanover County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 225,702.
-Though the second-smallest NC county in land area, it is one of the most populous, as its county seat, Wilmington, is one of the state's largest cities.
+The county seat is Wilmington.
+Though the second-smallest county in North Carolina by land area, it is one of the most populous counties, as Wilmington is one of the largest communities in the state.
 The county was created in 1729 as New Hanover Precinct and gained county status in 1739.
-New Hanover County is included in the Wilmington, NC Metropolitan Statistical Area, which also includes neighboring Pender County.
+New Hanover County is included in the Wilmington, NC Metropolitan Statistical Area, which also includes neighboring Pender and Brunswick counties.